 We care about the environment.
 It isn’t a marketing slogan, it is who we are.

-We run low VOC vegetable based inks and paper that is at least 40% Post-Consumer Waste and 100% recycled (the remainder is mill waste, mostly sawdust).
-We recently switched to processless plates.
+We run low VOC vegetable-based inks and paper that is at least 40% Post-Consumer Waste and 100% recycled (the remainder is mill waste, mostly sawdust).
+We were early adopters of processless plates.
 That means nothing goes down the drain at Western Web, well, other than the obvious, er, releases from our employees.
-We were using state of the art treatment for water discharge in plate making, but we spent the extra cash to eliminate all discharge.

-We just invested in a $36,000.00 plant wide upgrade to energy efficient lighting.
-To be fair, we were helped by PGE, but we did our part.
+We invested in a $36,000.00 plant wide upgrade to energy efficient lighting.

 We do have waste.
 Ink and water get dirty and need to be replaced sometimes.
 We do all we can to minimize the waste and we send ALL waste to be properly disposed of by a reputable waste treatment facility.